Tutorials¶

 that the installed command line utility works as expected.
 For that, we will

-.
+start out with the following Dockerfile.
 There we base our image on

 openSUSE Tumbleweed, install pip into it, copy the wheel of our